open-engineering-platform/.github/profile/README.md

 ```
 Every Solution, Capsule, Character, and Operating System evolves through this shared planning model.

-The Product Model is independent of implementation technology.
+The Product Dimension is independent of implementation technology.

 ⸻

-3. Systems of Record Model — Where is the truth maintained?
+3. Systems of Record Dimension — Where is the truth maintained?

 The platform deliberately distributes responsibility across specialized systems.